EffectOrientedProgramming/book/Chapters/02_Introduction.md

 If a function has no parameters, this is the same as having a `Unit` argument.
 This means an Effect is used to *produce* the result.

-## Effect Systems

-Given that Effects are unpredictable, we can utilize operations from an Effect System to manage the unpredictability.
+## Improving Your Life

-Effect Systems are designed to make these operations easy.
+Effect Systems make it easy to add functionality to existing code.
-For example, any Effect can use a `timeout` to control the Effect's maximum duration.
+For example, any Effect can use a time-out to control the Effect's maximum duration.

-Applying these operations starts to feel like a superpower, and that's what we show in the next chapter.
+Applying such operations starts to feel like a superpower, and that's what we show in the next chapter.

+The biggest impact of learning an Effect System is the requirement for patience.
+With most languages, the first thing you learn is to write "Hello, World!"
+You then accumulate the other language features as standalone concepts.
+Effect Systems require a shift